The Green Bin

 Empty the food contents of hard plastic or steel containers into your kitchen scrap or green bin, before rinsing and placing this container into your recycling.

-Separate any plastic film or wrapping from food before it goes into the green bin, and either dispose in your red lid bin or recycle where possible through REDcycle located at Coles or Woolworths supermarkets
+Separate any plastic film or wrapping from food before it goes into the green bin, and dispose in your red lid bin (landfill).

 Line your kitchen scrap bin with newspaper or a 100% compostable liner and ensure it’s in an easy to access place whilst preparing food.

 Please remember: only Council approved 100% compostable bags* are accepted – look for the seedling logo.
-Plastic bags, degradable bags and biodegradable bags are all made from plastic – take them to your local REDcycle bin at Coles or Woolworths, or put them in in your red lid landfill bin.
+Plastic bags, degradable bags and biodegradable bags are all made from plastic – put them in in your red lid landfill bin.